 Under Ward’s directorship, the center developed a web site, an advisory board and the Shadid Ethics Award.
 Professor Katy Culver became associate director.
 In 2013, Ward left Wisconsin to become director of the Turnbull Center a journalism program at the University of Oregon-Portland.
 He was succeeded as Center director by professor Robert Drechsel.

-Those members of the news media interested in speaking to a staff member of the center, should contact Megan Duncan for fastest response times.
+Members of the news media interested in speaking to a staff member of the center, should contact Mallory Perryman for fastest response times.